 Hopefully pre-draining your pool has prevented overflowing, or even if it did overflow, we hope that it didn’t cause extensive damage or flooding to your yard or pool area.
 Now after particularly heavy rains (especially if you’ve pre-drained your swimming pool) it’s imperative that you shock and balance your pool water.
 Even if there’s still rain predicted in the coming days, if the sun is out, you should really balance and shock your swimming pool water to prevent algae blooms.
 The time needed to shock and balance you pool is nothing compared to all of the time, effort, and expenses required to deal with green pool water!

 Hopefully this short guide can help you prevent your pool from overflowing with the coming of the monsoon season.
-If your pool has overflowed and you need help dealing with it afterward, you can check out our extensive guide on how to clean your swimming pool after a storm or a flood here.
+If your pool has overflowed and you need help dealing with it afterward, you can check out our extensive guide on how to clean your swimming pool after a storm or a flood here and flood and disaster-proof your swimming pool here.

 Do you have any questions about this topic or the featured products?
 No worries, we're here to help!
 Drop us a question down below and we'll get back to you ASAP.